monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 ### Covering all of the language

 Right now we punt on some parts of the language that are hard to model in z3.
-In particular, we're actively working on adding support for properties of lists.
+In particular, we're actively working on adding support for lists.

 ### Stronger defaults